Knowing God and Making Him Known

 Dr. Amato and the RAM team believe in spreading the love and grace of God through the anointing of the Holy Spirit and the preaching of His Word through the local church.
 Dr. Amato has held meetings in well over 1,200 local churches.
 As the late Pastor Jerry Falwell put it, “Rick Amato is not only unusually talented, but supernaturally anointed by God.”

 Rick has a heart to listen to the pastor and a burning message in his soul from God to the American local church.
-Above all, besides his wife Nancy, their five children (who were at one point all teenagers at the same time) and his ten grandchildren, the greatest passion of his life continues to be the preaching of Jesus and Him crucified.
+Above all, besides his wife Susan, their five children (who were at one point all teenagers at the same time) and his ten grandchildren, the greatest passion of his life continues to be the preaching of Jesus and Him crucified.
 His family shares his passion to reach beyond the over 1,200 churches where God has used Amato’s gift as an evangelist to continue to bring in the harvest for the kingdom of God.
 Amato’s constant prayer is, “Give us souls, give us souls, give us souls!”

 Amato calls himself “a turtle on a fence post.”
 When asked why, Amato coyly questions, “What do you know when you see a turtle on a fence post?
 Somebody else put him there.”
 To God be all the glory!